raahulramakrishnan09/LinearRegression-Model-Deployment-For-TV-Sales-Prediction-Using-Streamlit/README.md

-# TV Sales Prediction Model Deployment Using Streamlit
+# Linear Regression Model Deployment Using Streamlit for TV Sales Prediction
 This repository demonstrates how to deploy a Linear Regression algorithm model using Streamlit for predicting sales based on advertising budget.
 ## What is Streamlit?